MC42/FRCPenultimateManual/FRCPenultimateManual.md

 * Bringing multiple battery chargers is a GOOD idea.

 * Developing a new feature/mechanism for the robot during competition is almost impossible when focusing on match preparation.

+If your team doesn't have a whole lot of money, following a project like [Everybot](https://ccisdrobonauts.org/?p=everybot) by FRC118 the Robonauts.
+Their work captures a Kit-of-Parts robot with a budget of $1,000, potentially giving a low-budget team ideas for mechanisms and different ways to approach the challenge of the FIRST Robotics Competition.

 ## Programming